bfox9900/CAMEL99-ITC/README.md

 - Forth primitives separated into 2 files: 9900FAS2.HSF, TI99PRIMS.HSF
 - RSTPAB (reset PAB) added to QUIT for stability when using file system.
 - Improved ?TERMINAL so it waits for key release after key press.

+### Nov 30, 2018 V2.1.F
+- Source file CAMEL99F.HSF now has a compiler switch, SMALLER, that uses Forth words to save space when set to TRUE and more CODE words if SMALLER is set to FALSE true.
+- Addition of CALLCHAR and LOADSAVE libraries allows compiling FONT information into binary font files that load into VDP ram in 1 second.
+- Font file source code examples are in FONTS folder.
+Compiled binary versions are in DSK3.
+- Addition of a direct threaded code (DTC) version of the system that runs about 10% faster.
+  *note* CREATE DOES> is not functional in the DTC version at this time.